 What’s even better is Dolby Atmos support which enhances the audio quality to a great extent if your phone also has the support for the same.

-So, we did like the overall sound quality, but it’s also true that people who don’t prefer bass or want a balanced sound quality might end up not liking the Buds Z2.
+So, we did like the overall sound quality, but it’s true that people who don’t prefer bass or want a balanced sound quality might end up disliking the Buds Z2.